Materials Chemistry (MAT P1)

 Know-how and skills

-The graduate will also gain an in-depth understanding of:
+Graduates will also gain an in-depth understanding of:

 • industrial applications of research on materials and nanomaterials;

-• prerequisites for applying these materials and nanomaterials in the fields of sustainable development, health and membranes.
+• prerequisites for applying these materials and nanomaterials in the fields of sustainable development, health, and membranes.

 Depending on the specialization, more specific skills will be acquired.

-• Design, develop and characterize new materials and nanomaterials for the development of products with defined properties.
+• Design, develop, and characterize new materials and nanomaterials with a view to developing products with defined properties.

 • Acquire new skills to design and synthesize materials in a clean and sustainable manner.

-• Have a general understanding of the issues in the field of sustainable development: eco-design, life cycle analysis.
+• Have a general understanding of issues in the field of sustainable development: eco-design, life cycle analysis.

 Read more